Reference Date: 09-March-2016

 FOOD SECURITY SNAPSHOT

-Preliminary forecast for 2014 harvest points to reduced cereal production
+Preliminary forecast for 2015 harvest points to average cereal production

-Harvesting of the 2014 cereal crops was completed in December.
+Harvesting of the 2015 cereal crops was completed in November.
 Several parts of the country witnessed erratic and below‑average rains until July that resulted in replanting in some regions.
-Although precipitation improved significantly from the last dekad of July over the main producing areas, the erratic rains affected coarse grain yields and delayed harvesting activities in several parts of the southern producing regions, notably in Zinder, Diffa and Tillaberi.
-As a result, a reduced cereal harvest was forecast in 2014, although official production estimates are not yet available.
+Although precipitation improved significantly from the last dekad of July over the main producing areas, the erratic rains affected coarse grain yields in several parts of the southern producing regions.
+As a result, early forecasts point to an average cereal harvest in 2015, although official production estimates are not yet available.

-A below average crop was already gathered in 2013.
-The aggregate cereals production was estimated at some 4.3 million tonnes, about 19 percent lower than the 2012 output and 6 percent below the average of the previous five years.
-Production of millet, the most important staple crop, dropped by 19 percent compared to 2012.
+An above‑average crop was gathered in 2014.
+The aggregate cereals production was estimated at some 4.8 million tonnes, about 14 percent higher than the 2013 output and 7 percent above the average of the previous five years.
+Production of millet, the most important staple crop, increased by 14 percent compared to 2013.

 Niger is highly dependent on imports of coarse grains (millet, sorghum and maize) from its neighbours Nigeria and Benin to cover its cereal requirements.
-In spite of the reduced harvests gathered in Niger over the last two years, cereal markets have been well supplied and prices remained mostly stable throughout 2014, reflecting good crops in most neighbouring countries and ample regional supplies.
-The arrival of the new 2014 harvests has put downward pressure on prices at the end of the year.
-Millet and sorghum prices in Niamey in January 2015 were 29 percent and 25 percent below last year’s level, respectively.
+Reflecting ample regional supplies, cereal markets have been well‑supplied and prices remained mostly stable throughout 2015.
+The arrival of the new 2015 harvests put downward pressure on prices at the end of the year.
+Prices have been mostly stable in recent months.
+Both millet and sorghum prices in Niamey in January 2016 were similar to last year’s level.

-Continued assistance is still needed for vulnerable people including refugees
+Continued assistance still needed for vulnerable people, including refugees

-Niger hosts a large number of refugees, due to the continuing civil conflict in neighbouring Mali and Nigeria.
+Niger hosts a large number of refugees due to the continuing civil conflict in neighbouring Mali and Nigeria.
 The influx of refugees increased dramatically over the past few months following the deterioration of the security situation in northeastern Nigeria.
-Over 100 000 people are estimated to have left Nigeria for the Diffa region of Niger, as of late January 2015, while an additional 37 000 Malian refugees are still living in Niger.
+Over 100 000 people are estimated to have left Nigeria for the Diffa Region of Niger; while an additional 59 000 Malian refugees are still living in Niger.
 The refugee crisis has exacerbated an already fragile food situation.
-Niger has been struck by successive severe food crises in recent years that resulted in depletion of household assets and high level of indebtedness.
-The food security situation has remained difficult in several parts of the country, due to the lingering effects of previous crises and the impact of last year’s erratic rains on crops and pastures in some regions.
+Niger has been struck by successive severe food crises in recent years that resulted in the depletion of household assets and high level of indebtedness.
+The food security situation has remained difficult in several parts of the country due to the lingering effects of the previous crises and the impact of recent years’ erratic rains on crops and pastures in some regions.
 Several segments of the population still need food and non‑food assistance to restore their livelihoods and enable them to have better access to food.
-Over 682 000 people are estimated to be in Phase 3 (Crisis) and above, according to the last Cadre Harmonisé analysis conducted in the country.
+Over 657 000 people are estimated to be in Phase 3: “Crisis” and above, according to the last analysis of the Cadre Harmonisé (Harmonized Framework) conducted in the country.